dynamsoft-docs/capture-vision-docs-mobile/programming/xamarin/api-reference/barcode-reader.md

 # Interface IDCVBarcodeReader

-A barcode reader object accesses to a camera via DynamsoftCameraView object at native level, then perform continuous barcode scanning on the incoming frames.
+A barcode reader object accesses to a camera via DCVCameraView object at native level, then perform continuous barcode scanning on the incoming frames.

 ```c#
 interface IDCVBarcodeReader